rafagan/The-Blind-s-Quest/README.md

 Very ugly code, but very nice game (one of my preferred of all until nowadays).

+To run, open the .exe (Windows only) in exe folder.
+Maybe you'll need to install the C++ 10 redistributable package to open the game: https://www.microsoft.com/en-us/download/details.aspx?id=5555

-Developed in Visual Studio 2011, using MSVC++ 10.0.
+Developed in Visual Studio 2011, using MSVC++ 10.0 under Apache License version 2.